abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

      For example, setting `benign_fraction=0.5` would use only half of the benign data while retaining all malignant cases.
 This drastically reduces runtime, but negatively affects generalisation due to a lower amount of diverse samples available.

 It was decided to retain all benign cases (`benign_fraction = 1.0`), which effectively uses all 33126 images.
 This was decided because it would allow effective generalisation on unseen data (test set).
-However, this significantly greatly increases computational time as the model uses more data to train on as compared to if `benign_fraction < 1.0`.
+However, this greatly increases computational time as the model uses more data to train on as compared to if `benign_fraction < 1.0`.

 ### Training, Validation, and Testing Splits
 The dataset was randomly shuffled and split into three subsets.